front-end-intermediate/session-1/readme.md

 ```js
 const nav = document.getElementById('main');
 nav.innerHTML = ''

 const navList = document.createElement('ul');
 nav.appendChild(navList);
 ```

-* dynamically create the nav based on the number of items in the array:
+* dynamically create the nav based on the number of items in the array using a for loop:

 ```js
 for (let i =0; i < navItemsArray.length; i++ ){